Vegetarian Black Eyed Peas Recipe (Hoppin’ John)

 🔪 Instructions

-Step 1: Heat a large nonstick skillet over medium-high heat.
+Step 1: Heat a large nonstick skillet or a large pot over medium-high heat.
 Add oil; swirl to coat.
 Add onion, bell pepper, and celery; sauté 10 minutes.
 Add garlic; cook 2-3 more minutes.

 Step 2: Cook brown rice according to package directions.
 For best results, cook in vegetable broth for more flavor.
 Add spices (salt through black pepper) and kale to the large skillet, bring to a boil, then simmer on low heat, cook another 5-10 minutes until combined.